Stock indexes rally to more record highs, led by tech gains

 The good economic news follows the signing of the “Phase 1” trade deal between the U.S. and China that puts the nations on a clearer path to ending their 18-month long trade war.
 The pact eases some sanctions on China, which has agreed to step up its purchases of U.S. farm products and other goods.

 Meanwhile, the Senate approved a new North American trade agreement Thursday that rewrites the rules of commerce with Canada and Mexico.

 The trade deals and positive economic data have helped fuel optimism that corporate profits will be strong this year after coming in flat to down for most of 2019, and that’s keeping investors in a buying mood.

 “Because we are continuing to see 2-2.5% GDP growth in the U.S., because both economic growth and earnings are expected to show gains in both the developed and emerging markets, that will likely lead to better earnings here in the U.S.,” said Sam Stovall, chief investment strategist at CFRA.

-Technology companies were the clear leaders Thursday.
+Technology companies were the clear leaders.
 Many of the companies stand to benefit from progress in trade relations because they are reliant on China for sales and supplies.
-Microsoft rose 1.8% and Cisco Systems gained 2.2%.
+Microsoft rose 1.4% and Cisco Systems gained 1.8%.

 Financial companies, including banks, also rose.
 Morgan Stanley led the sector after reporting quarterly results that topped Wall Street’s forecasts.

-Energy, materials and utilities companies lagged the market in another sign that investors were confidently shifting more money into riskier holdings.
+Energy companies and household goods makers lagged the market in another sign that investors were confidently shifting more money into riskier holdings.

 Markets in Europe closed mostly higher.